cmu-llab/aiscp/README.md

 ## ASLI (automatic sound law induction) - Sec 3.3

+To automatically induce sound laws from protoform-reflex pairs (in data_15/), we use Wilson and Li (2021)'s implementation of Albright and Hayes (2002, 2003)'s minimal generalization algorithm, originally designed to induce synchronic morphological rules (https://github.com/colincwilson/mingen).
+It also uses a simple package for working with phonological features and BOS/EOS markers (https://github.com/colincwilson/phtrs).

+* Please install pynini (conda recommended)
+* Colin Wilson also shared his original (Java) implementation of mingen, usable from the commandline: https://github.com/colincwilson/MinimalGeneralizationLearner

 ### Alignment
 Before we run ASLI on protoform-reflex pairs, we must align the protoforms and reflexes.